 The holidays are almost officially here.
 I mean, just yesterday I picked fresh herbs from the garden and finished up gathering seeds for next year’s garden.
 I’m always saying time has wings, and this year I have proof, as I am now making my shopping list for Thanksgiving and starting to gather my thoughts for Christmas.

-Because I have been cooking Thanksgiving day meals for around 30 years, I have learned from my success and my mistakes over time as to what works best and how to keep cranking out the hot, delicious food like a well-oiled machine.
+Because I have been cooking Thanksgiving meals for many years, I have learned from my success and my mistakes over time as to what works best and how to keep cranking out the hot,well cooked food like a well-oiled machine.

-The first step in this three-day process is to make sure the turkey you purchase is completely thawed out prior to putting it into the brining liquid for the two-day soak.
+The first step in this three-day process is to make sure the turkey you purchase is completely thawed out prior to putting it into the brining liquid.

 One of the best-kept secrets is to lay your bread out on a cookie sheet and put it in the oven to dry out.
 The oven is just a place to store the bread; you don’t even need to turn it on.